mpapp/ChimpKit2/README.markdown

 A MailChimp account and API key.
 You can see your API keys [here](http://admin.mailchimp.com/account/api).

-ChimpKit2 includes [json-framework](https://github.com/stig/json-framework) as a submodule.
+ChimpKit2 includes requires ARC and iOS5.

 ##Installation